Inside Anmer Hall: William and Kate’s ‘Countryside bolthole’

 The Duke and Duchess have also completed a £4.5m refurbishment of their residence in Kensington Palace, Apartment 1A, which was formerly the home of Princess Margaret.

-Anmer Hall itself is a “comfortable, unpretentious Georgian” building, says art historian Sir Roy Strong in the Daily Telegraph.
+Anmer Hall itself is a “comfortable, unpretentious Georgian” building, says art historian Sir Roy Strong in The Telegraph.
 With large sash windows, Anmer “has a gentleness to it”, but it is well located with ready access to the Duchy, Windsor, London and several racecourses.

 “There is very little going on at all at Anmer,” one source told the Telegraph.
 “It is certainly not a social hotbed and there aren’t any fabulous shops to visit.”

-The royal family are able to go about their business in privacy there, protected by the newly planted trees, with a “battery” of close protection officers on duty round the clock and all visitors “closely monitored,” the source said.
+The royal family are able to go about their business in privacy there with a “battery” of close protection officers on duty round the clock and all visitors “closely monitored”, the source said.